Salim–Javed: Style, themes and influence

+The duo made the writer's role popular with their names appearing in the posters of the films, and in some films they shared up to 25% of the profit.

 Bollywood cinema

-Salim–Javed revolutionized Indian cinema, particularly Bollywood.
+Salim–Javed as writers revolutionized Indian cinema, particularly Bollywood.
 At the time, Hindi cinema was experiencing thematic stagnation, dominated by family-friendly romance films with "romantic hero" leads.
 The arrival of the non-conformist screenwriter pair Salim–Javed marked a paradigm shift for the industry, with their creative innovations that proved to be a significant breakthrough for Hindi cinema, and resurrected Indian cinema.

 Salim–Javed began the genre of gritty, violent, Bombay underworld crime films, in the 1970s, with films such as Zanjeer (1973) and Deewaar (1975).
 Deewaar, which pitted "a policeman against his brother, a gang leader based on real-life smuggler Haji Mastan" portrayed by Bachchan, was described as being "absolutely key to Indian cinema" by Danny Boyle.

 They also pioneered the masala film format.
 Yaadon Ki Baarat (1973), directed by Nasir Hussain and written by Salim–Javed, has been identified as the first masala film and the "first" quintessentially "Bollywood" film.
 Salim–Javed subsequently went on to write more successful masala films in the 1970s and 1980s.

 Both of these trends, the violent crime film and the masala film, came together with the blockbuster Sholay (1975).
 It combined the dacoit film conventions of Mother India (1957) and Gunga Jumna (1961) with that of Spaghetti Westerns, spawning the Dacoit Western genre (also known as the "Curry Western"), which was popular in the 1970s.
 Sholay is considered to be one of the greatest Indian films of all time.
 It has been described as the "Star Wars of Bollywood", with its impact on Bollywood comparable to the impact Star Wars (1977) later had on Hollywood, while the villain Gabbar Singh (Amjad Khan) has been compared to Darth Vader.
 Salim–Javed also created the Don franchise, one of the biggest Indian film franchises.

-Salim–Javed were also responsible for launching the career of Bollywood superstar Amitabh Bachchan.
-Salim Khan conceived the "angry young man" persona that he became famous for, and introduced him to directors Prakash Mehra and Manmohan Desai.
+Salim Khan conceived the "angry young man" persona that Amitabh Bachchan that became famous for, and introduced him to directors Prakash Mehra and Manmohan Desai.
 Salim–Javed often wrote their scripts with Bachchan in mind for the lead role, and insisted he be cast for their films early in his career, including Zanjeer, Deewaar, and Sholay, roles which established Bachchan as a superstar.